Chapter 3

 It’s good practice to involve stakeholders at early stages of plan creation to get everyone on board.
 Sharing your UX research plan with relevant stakeholders means you can gather context, adjust based on comments, and gauge what’s truly important to them.
 When you present the research plan to key stakeholders, remember to align on the scope of research, and how and when you’ll get back to them with results.

 Stakeholders usually have a unique vision of the product, and it’s crucial that you’re able to capture it early on—this doesn’t mean saying yes to everything, but listening to their ideas and having a conversation.
 Seeing the UX research plan as a living document makes it much easier to edit based on team comments.
-Plus, the more you listen to other ideas, the easier it will be to evangelize research and get stakeholders to see the value behind it.
+Plus, the more you listen to other ideas, the easier it will be to evangelize research and get stakeholder buy-in by helping them see the value behind it.

 I expect my stakeholders to be participants, and I outline how I expect that to happen.
 That includes observing interviews, participating in synthesis exercises, or co-presenting research recommendations.